The information in this article applies to:

 To apply a different color or material to a section of a given wall, wall breaks will need to be placed on either side of the section that we want to change.

-- To break the wall into segments select the wall you want to modify and then select the Break
+1. To break the wall into segments, select the wall you want to modify, then select the Add Break Break tool icon edit button in the Edit toolbar.

-After you have placed the break points on the wall for separate wall sections, use the instructions above to change the material on just that section of the wall.
+2. After you have placed the break points on the wall to create separate wall segments, use the instructions in the section above to change the material on just that section of the wall.

 Another solution would be to draw a Wall Material Region in the area that you want to display differently, though this adds more than just a color to the pre-existing wall surface, and is better suited for facade walls.
 See the Related Articles section below for information on Material Regions.